Semrush helps you:

 Your link building strategy should always focus on quality not quantity.
 In fact, toxic backlinks hurt your SEO rather than boosting your domain authority.

-That’s why we start by showing you some of the link building services you should not try unless you wish to jeopardize rankings and in some instances, get Google penalties which can be difficult to recover from.
+That’s why we start by showing you some of the link building services you should not try unless you wish to jeopardize search rankings and in some instances, get Google penalties which can be difficult to recover from.

 Let’s jump right in…